gabrielrossetto/condition-builder/README.md

 ### Requirements:

-- [x] Use a recent if not latest version of React and TypeScript.
+- [x] Use a recent if not the latest version of React and TypeScript.
 - [x] Use MUI for UI components, or another Design System if preferred.
 - [x] Avoid using Redux or other state managers to keep the application simple.

 ### Recommendations:

-- [x] Provide input validations, especially for comparison operators like Greater than and Less than.
+- [x] Provide input validations for comparison operators like Greater than and Less than.
 - [x] Implement visual feedback for users, such as indicating where a new "or" condition will be inserted when hovering over the plus button.

 ### Next steps / Improvements / Enhancements: